rwoll/CS051Proposal/README.md

 Git and our use-case, we have written custom [aliases](EGIT_USE.md#terminal-or-gui) so students don't have to spend time learning Git.

+#### Where's My Code?

+Student's may forget to push code to GitHub for grading and leave it local.
+To mitigate this, students would be instructed to log on to GitHub after they have submitted an assignment to ensure that it is all there.
+If they have an issue, they can open an issue right from GitHub and tag the grading team to have them be notified and take a look.

 ## Implementation Details

 This section contains links to tested scripts and documents that we have compiled